Build or fix a Selenium framework, end to end.

 Founder-direct

-Thirty minutes with the founder.
-We'll bring a senior SDET, the relevant playbook, and a candid read on whether Selenium is the right automation tool — or whether Playwright serves your team better.
+Thirty minutes with the founder — a senior SDET, the relevant playbook, and a candid read on whether Selenium is the right automation tool, or Playwright serves your team better.